milkbottledude/woodlands-jb_tracker/README.md

 ```
 Don't be put off by the weird values in the sin and cos columns, thats just what happens when you run a number through the sin() or cos() function.

-For rows 7-8, it predicted a slightly greater level of congestion, which is not a major issue, but it is still wrong since there were no jams in the photos for [row 7 LINKKKKK]() and [8 LINKKKKKK]().
+For rows 7-8, it predicted a slightly greater level of congestion, which is not a major issue, but it is still wrong since there were no jams in the photos for [row 7](GCloud/test_snaps/11-21_08-00_Thu.jpg) and [8](GCloud/test_snaps/11-21_09-00_Thu.jpg).
 The performance for row 18 is about the same, with both past and present predictions hovering around 2.2 when really the predicted value should be between 4 and 5.

-However, the new prediction for rows 9 and 10 more than doubled its previous one.
-Although the congestion level in the images corresponding to rows [9 LINKKK]() and [10 LINKKK]() should be closer to 4 or 5, its still a big improvement.
+However, the new prediction for rows 9 and 10 more than doubled its previous one 📈.
+Although the congestion level in the images corresponding to rows [9](GCloud/test_snaps/11-21_10-00_Thu.jpg) and [10 LINKKK](GCloud/test_snaps/11-21_11-00_Thu.jpg) should be closer to 4 or 5, its still a big improvement.
 It's a step in the right direction, which I'm very happy to see, so I'll use the encoded version of the time data for the rest of this project.

-Additionally, for rows [16] and [17], which by right should have a congestion prediction closer to 0 and 1 respectively, also has some small improvements.
+Additionally, for rows [16](GCloud/test_snaps/11-23_06-00_Sat.jpg) and [17](GCloud/test_snaps/11-23_07-00_Sat.jpg), which by right should have a congestion prediction closer to 0 and 1 respectively, also has some small improvements.
 The new congestion predictions are lower than before, especially row 16.

-That said, it is good to note that we are using one of the simpler machine learning models, Linear Regression.
+Although the predictions are not spot on 🎯, it is good to note that we are using one of the simpler machine learning models, Linear Regression.
 With no tuned hyperparameters, its unlikely that it would predict perfectly.

-In fact I expected less, but it was able to predict about half of the test data correctly, for the most part.
+In fact I expected less, but it was able to predict about half of the test data correctly, for the most part anyway ✅.
 One big flaw of using this model in our case is that Linear Regression assumes a linear relationship between the independent and dependent variable, in our case being the congestion value and time/day of the week.

-That is obviously not the case, as heavy congestion can happen early in the morning as well as late at night.
-My assumption is that the model overfitted to the 'time' variable and was slightly biased towards the thinking that 'higher hour_sin/hour_cos' value --> greater congestion, or something along those lines
+That is obviously not the case, as heavy congestion can happen early in the morning ☀️ as well as late at night 🌙.
+My assumption is that the model overfitted to the 'time' variable and was slightly biased towards the thinking that higher 'hour_sin/hour_cos' value 🔺 --> greater congestion 📈, or something along those lines.

 This should be a starter model, where we are just dipping our toes into ML.
-Next lets try a Random Forest Regressor model, which does not assume a linear relationship and should handle non-linear patterns better than our LinReg model.
+Next lets try a Random Forest Regressor model 🌲, which does not assume a linear relationship and should handle non-linear patterns better than our LinReg model.

 ### 4.2: Random Forest (and Decision Tree) Regression

-The code in this chapter can be found in [Predicting_with_RFR.py LINKKKKKKK]().
+The code in this chapter can be found in [Predicting_with_RFR.py](python_scripts/Predicting_with_RFR.py).

 #### Random Forest Regression
 There are 2 types of random forest models as far as I know, Random Forest **Classifier** and Random Forest **Regressor**.
 Since we are predicting continuous values and not classes/categories, we will be using the latter.

-The thing I like about random forest models is that they consist of multiple decision trees, and their individual decision tree models only use a fraction of the total variables each.
-This means that for example a tree would get the columns 'Mon, Wed, Sat', while another might get the columns 'Mon, Thur, hour_sin'.
+The thing I like about random forest models 🌲 is that they consist of multiple decision trees, and their individual decision tree models only use a fraction of the total variables each.
+This means that for example, a tree would get the columns 'Mon, Wed, Sat', while another might get the columns 'Mon, Thur, hour_sin'.
 This allows the first model to find meaningful relationships between the 'day' variables and congestion instead of overfitting to the 'time' variables.

-Meanwhile, the latter model is still finding patterns between hour_sin and congestion, not just completely ignoring the column and letting its information go to waste.
+Meanwhile, the latter model is still finding patterns between hour_sin and congestion, not just completely ignoring the column and letting its information go to waste 💩

-Random forest models also have other unique features specifically to prevent overfitting and find relationships between every feature and the output This [article](https://www.geeksforgeeks.org/random-forest-algorithm-in-machine-learning/) gives a simple introduction to random forest models, should you be unfamiliar with them.
-Its super easy to understand, and its the same website I learnt about and took notes on random forest models from when I first started on machine learning.
+Random forest models also have other unique features specifically to prevent overfitting and find relationships between every feature and the output.
+This [article](https://www.geeksforgeeks.org/random-forest-algorithm-in-machine-learning/) gives a simple introduction to random forest models, should you be unfamiliar with them.
+Its super easy to understand, and its the same website I learnt about and took notes on random forest models when I first started on machine learning 📚

-Since we converted the training and test data into csv files earlier in Chapter 4.1, we don't need the code for constructing the Dataframes, we can just pull the df from the csv files.
-Hence, our python script for this chapter [predicting_with_RFR.py LINKKKKKKKKKK]() has much less code and is simpler to navigate.
+Since we converted the training and test data into csv files earlier in Chapter 4.1, we don't need the code for constructing the Dataframes, we can just pull the df from the csv files 📄.
+Hence, our python script for this chapter [predicting_with_RFR.py](python_scripts/Predicting_with_RFR.py) has much less code and is simpler to navigate.

 ```
 import pandas as pd
 from sklearn.tree import DecisionTreeRegressor from sklearn.ensemble import RandomForestRegressor
 ```
-Starting off with the libraries imported, we need pandas for storing the data we will be pulling from the csv files.
-Scikit-learn (sklearn for short) is a machine learning library with numerous machine learning models as well as tools for prepping your data and evaluating outputs.
+Starting off with the libraries imported, we need 🐼 pandas 🐼 for storing the data we will be pulling from the csv files 📝.
+Scikit-learn (sklearn for short) is a machine learning library with numerous machine learning models 🤖  as well as tools for prepping your data and evaluating outputs.
 However, in this chapter we will just be using the Decision Tree Regressor model and its big brother, the Random Forest Regressor model, starting off with the latter.

 ```
 1   train_df = pd.read_csv('train_df.csv')